francis-gomes-esq/aquatic-knowledge-challenge/README.md

 ### How to Play

-1. Click "Start Quiz" to begin the timed challenge.
+1. Click "Start Quiz" [Aquatic Knowledge Challenge][1] to begin the timed challenge.
 2. Answer questions and earn points with instant feedback.
 3. Save your initials and score to compete on the leaderboard.

-You can view the website via this link: https://francis-gomes-esq.github.io/aquatic-knowledge-challenge/
+View the website via this link: [Aquatic Knowledge Challenge][1]

 ## Animated gifs